money2020asia/riseup2026/README.md

 At the start of each quarter, fill in your card: three professional goals, one personal goal, one thing you're giving to the group, one thing you need.
 Public to all members.
 Takes ten minutes.

 Quarters run: Jan–Mar · Apr–Jun · Jul–Sep · Oct–Dec.
 Cards are due in the first two weeks.
-If yours is missing, expect a gentle nudge.

 ### 2. Monthly roundtable — first Thursday, every month